pjdevs/pjdevs.github.io/content/alka.md

 When we joined the team, the project was already in a decent state.
 Moreover, all programmers (except one) and artists were new to the project.
 This led to a certain adaptation time to a consequent C++ code base and to the Agile worlfow with this particular team.
-I had to analyze all part of the code (C++ and some Blueprints) to ensure I understood the code and I could  makes required changes without breaking any existing behavior.
+I had to analyze all part of the code (C++ and some Blueprints) to ensure I understood the code and I could make required changes without breaking any existing behavior.

 ### Collaboration with multiple universities